Updated: Mar 16

 Rome Wasn’t Built in a Day

-If possible, try and get into the routine a few days to a week or so beforehand.
+As you learn you have to work more in office again try and get into the routine a few days to a week or so beforehand.
 Get up when you normally would for an in-office workday.
 Even if you just sit on the couch and stare blankly for an hour.
-Go to bed when you typically would.
-Start to reset your internal clock so it doesn’t hit you in the face on the big day back.
-Nothing stomps out greatness faster than being groggy and foggy.
-Start now.
+Go to bed when you typically would as well.

 Rally the Troops

-In the event that you’re the head honcho of the office, you’re going to have work a little extra hard to show your employees that A. they’re safe and B. you’re excited to have them back.
+In the event that you’re the head honcho of the office, you’re going to have work a little extra hard to show your employees that you understand the transition and especially that you’re excited to have them back.

 This is a strange and unique trip we’re all embarking on, so ease some of that tension by making light of the situation.
 Maybe offer a pajama day at the office.
 A business consultant can help you wade through these waters with ease by providing insight into the mentality of your team.
 You want everyone on the same page and you’re absolutely going to have some trepidation.

 So take a day or so to reacquaint yourself with all the newest blippity blop of your work.
 News, trends, all that good stuff that can make you sparkle when the boss or partner asks “So, what’s new in plastic rubber ducky supply chain?”
-(Assuming you work in the booming market of plastic rubber duckies.
-Insert whatever business you’re in here.)
+(Assuming you work in the booming market of plastic rubber duckies, of course!)

 The Night Before

 Remember the day before the first day of school?
 Notebooks and pencils and outfits, blah blah blah.
 The terror of showing up naked?
 (We've all had that dream!)
 We suggest setting your pre-work day up nice and easy.